Invisible hand: The Wealth of Nations

 As noted by William D. Grampp, this example involves "a particular condition that may or may not be present in a transaction on a competitive market".
 Essentially, the invisible hand refers to the unintended positive consequences self-interest has on the promotion of community welfare.
-Nevertheless, Smith draws a practical implication in this case is that legislators should not intervene too hastily in many (if not all) cases:
+Nevertheless, Smith draws a practical implication in this case, which is that legislators should not intervene too hastily in many (if not all) cases:

 What is the species of domestic industry which his capital can employ, and of which the produce is likely to be of the greatest value, every individual, it is evident, can, in his local situation, judge much better than any statesman or lawgiver can do for him.
 The statesman, who should attempt to direct private people in what manner they ought to employ their capitals, would not only load himself with a most unnecessary attention, but assume an authority which could safely be trusted, not only to no single person, but to no council or senate whatever, and which would nowhere be so dangerous as in the hands of a man who had folly and presumption enough to fancy himself fit to exercise it.